 Merch Ado About Nothing: In Search of Ethical Merch

-In the second part of this panel, we will be asking why the ethics and impact of food has entered our collective consciousness (with most of us at least slightly aware of the positive and negative impacts of our food choices on the planet and our fellow inhabitants), but the ethics of our clothing are rarely considered.
+One part of this panel, we will be asking why the ethics and impact of food has entered our collective consciousness (with most of us at least slightly aware of the positive and negative impacts of our food choices on the planet and our fellow inhabitants), but the ethics of our clothing are rarely considered.
 Yet clothing (unless you’re a naturist or have overdone the LSD) is one of our most basic needs.

 How can we be sure our merchandise isn’t encouraging human rights’ abuse in the form of child labour, despicable working conditions and modern slavery?
 Or environmental degradation through the use of harmful chemicals, deforestation, and uncontrolled pollution to land and water in crop growing and dyes?